 Photo taken 24 August 2019.

 The BG-110 bag for the SCR-578-A Gibson Girl emergency radio.
-The folds in the top are for the small M-276 parachute, which is missing on this example.
+The folds in the top are for the small M-276 parachute, which is missing on our example.

 A close-up of the BC-778 Transmitter.
 The door holds the spool of wire to connect to the balloon or kite antenna.